WalletScrutiny/WalletScrutinyCom/_hardware/stepansnigirev.microbitcoin.arduino.diy.md

 > ## Micro-Bitcoin
 >
 > C++ Bitcoin library for 32-bit microcontrollers.
-The library supports Arduino IDE, ARM mbed and bare metal.
+The library supports Arduino IDE, ARM MBED and bare metal.
 >
 > It provides a collection of convenient classes for Bitcoin: private and public keys, HD wallets, generation of the recovery phrases, PSBT transaction formats, scripts — everything required for a hardware wallet or other bitcoin-powered device.
 >